Anisia94/HelloWorld/README.md

 ### 1. Recording

 In this phase, we'll launch the U4A application locally and execute each test case manually in order to record all the webservices and SP called.
 These mocks will be used in the playback phase.
-We have to navigate to U4A-WEB/source/U4A-EBA-ADV-EAR folder and execute in bash the following maven command:
+Go to U4A-WEB/source/U4A-EBA-ADV-EAR folder and execute in bash the following maven command:

    `mvn clean install -DautRec -Dliberty`